Surveillance and control of avian influenza

 Surveillance in Québec and Canada

-In Québec, the réseau aviaire This hyperlink will open in a new window. at the ministère de l’Agriculture, des Pêcheries et de l’Alimentation conducts avian influenza surveillance.
+In Québec, the réseau aviaire (in French only) at the ministère de l’Agriculture, des Pêcheries et de l’Alimentation conducts avian influenza surveillance.
 The network is always on the lookout for any unusual poultry activity and publishes information and guidelines to increase vigilance and biosecurity for poultry flocks when needed.

 Domesticated bird carcasses submitted for analysis will be tested for bird flu if the bird was 14 days or older.
 The Laboratoire de santé animale is able to identify in less than 24 hours whether the virus is present.